 Address: Marienplatz, 80331 Munchen, Germany

-When you are in the Munich Christmas market, you should definitely look out for bee wax candles, wooden toys, crib figurines, delicious lebkuchen (gingerbread), and chimney sweeps made of plums and almonds.
+When you are in the Munich Christmas Market, you should definitely look out for beeswax candles, wooden toys, crib figurines, delicious lebkuchen (gingerbread), and chimney sweeps made of plums and almonds.
 There is also an exclusive workshop for children at the Town's Hall called the 'Heavenly Workshop' that guides them in arts, crafts, and in baking.

 Nearby attractions: Englischer Garten, Nymphenburg Palace, Neuschwanstein Castle, Deutsches Museum.

-Enjoy the classic entertainment provided by the jugglers, fire artists, acrobats, and the dance troupes in the Gendarmenmarkt.
-Shop at the trendy markets at the Potsdamer Platz and the Sony Centre.
-Satiate your gastronomic inclination in the markets at Charlottenburg Palace.
-And go on an intimate romantic walk across the Lucia Christmas market that has a Nordic-Scandinavian touch to it.
+You can also enjoy the classic entertainment provided by the jugglers, fire artists, acrobats, and the dance troupes in the Gendarmenmarkt; Shop at the trendy markets at the Potsdamer Platz and the Sony Centre; And go on an intimate romantic walk across the Lucia Christmas market that has a Nordic-Scandinavian touch to it.